Procedures for faculty

 - When you notice attendance problems with a student, make an initial attempt to address the problem by contacting the student directly, by email or phone.

-- If attendance issues persist, please send us an email firstname.lastname@example.org, or contact Dana Hebreard in academic services.
+- If attendance issues persist, please send us an email firstname.lastname@example.org.
 We will inquire about the student's attendance in other classes, and will then funnel this information to the appropriate staff person for follow-up.

 The initiation of these attendance checks is optional for faculty.
 However, if a colleague has requested an attendance check and thus you receive a request from email@example.com for information on a student, please reply promptly.
 The efficiency and effectiveness of the process relies on this input.
 After receiving input from the student’s other professors, we will attempt to discern the issue, assist or challenge the student (using our campus resources such as Health Services or Broene Counseling Center when appropriate), and provide the professors with a follow-up report—typically within a week of the original request.